 Once a month, a trip is planned just for our international students to an interesting location, such as Washington, D.C., Charleston, and Atlanta at little or no cost to the students.
 Hiking and biking trips are made to the rugged Appalachian mountains (1.5 hours away), as well as sunning and swimming trips to the beautiful beaches of the North Carolina Outer Banks (3 hours away).

 International students may also choose to participate in the Friendship Family program, through which they will be paired with a host family that will offer unique local activities and experiences.

-CIS keeps our students informed and in contact with weekly emails about updates on basic issues like immigration and health care, as well as social and cultural activities going on that week.
+GPS keeps our students informed and in contact with weekly emails about updates on basic issues like immigration and health care, as well as social and cultural activities going on that week.
 Although it is small, you'll find the international community on Wake Forest's campus is a cohesive, inclusive group that often initiates extra-curricular activities, such as tailgating, intramural sports teams, and dinner out on the town.

 Are there any clubs available for students?